'How to Automate PII Redaction with a REST API'

 Using Webhooks Instead of Polling

 Polling works for simple integrations, but webhooks suit production systems better.
-Register a webhook URL, and PiiBlur POSTs to your endpoint when a job completes.
+Register a webhook endpoint in the dashboard, and PiiBlur POSTs to it when a job completes, fails, or when the original source file is deleted.

 Building a Batch Processing Pipeline